kodan50/P4wnP1-Tweaked/README.md

 WIP.
 Will likely destroy your flash drive, Raspberry Pi, computer, network, ISP switch, and a few satellites.
 Do not use this.

 I don't feel as if any of these tweaks are necessary for the official P4wnP1 project, so I created my own stub for some random stuff I've wanted to see included.
+I am also hoping this means I can restore my custom settings back if I have to reimage P4wnP1.

 Speaking of included: